KILLERDUTCH/Pixel-css/README.md

 PixelCSS is designed around client-side processing.

-The core application does not require an application backend to process screenshots.
+The core screenshot analysis does not require an application backend.

-Screenshots can be analyzed directly inside the browser, while the AI pipeline is also designed to run locally.
+The browser performs the pixel analysis locally, while the AI pipeline is also designed to execute inside the browser.

-> Note: external libraries and model files are loaded from their configured CDNs when required.
+External libraries and AI model files are loaded from their configured CDN when required.

 ---

+Performance

+Browser-side machine learning can be resource-intensive.

+The first AI execution may take longer because models need to be downloaded and initialized.

+Performance depends on:

+- CPU
+- RAM
+- Browser
+- Screenshot resolution
+- WebAssembly performance
+- AI model size

+PixelCSS also reduces image resolution for certain pixel-analysis operations to keep processing practical.

+---

 Limitations

-PixelCSS is an experimental reconstruction tool.
+PixelCSS is an experimental reconstruction engine.

-It does not guarantee a pixel-perfect recreation of every interface.
+It does not guarantee pixel-perfect recreation of every screenshot.

-Some information cannot reliably be recovered from a screenshot alone.

-For example:
+A screenshot contains visual information, but it does not contain the original source code or application logic.

+Therefore, PixelCSS cannot reliably recover:

-Exact DOM structure
+- Original DOM structure

-Original CSS architecture
+- Original CSS architecture

-Semantic HTML

-Exact font files
+- Exact font files

-Responsive breakpoints
+- Responsive breakpoints

-Hidden elements
+- Hidden elements

-JavaScript behavior
+- JavaScript behavior

-Animations
+- Animations

-Hover states
+- Hover states

-Component state
+- Component states

-Complex nested layouts
+- Complex application logic

-AI models may also produce incorrect classifications.
+AI models may also produce incorrect detections.

-Generated code should therefore be treated as an editable starting point rather than a guaranteed final implementation.
+Generated code should be considered an editable starting point rather than a guaranteed final implementation.

 ---

 Roadmap

-PixelCSS 2.2
+2.2

-[ ] Improved component detection
+- [ ] Improved component detection

-[ ] Better text-region detection
+- [ ] Better text-region detection

-[ ] More accurate spacing analysis
+- [ ] More accurate spacing analysis

-[ ] Font estimation
+- [ ] Font estimation

-[ ] Improved bounding-box reconstruction
+- [ ] Improved bounding-box reconstruction

-[ ] Better color clustering
+- [ ] Better color clustering

-PixelCSS 2.5
+2.5

-[ ] Flexbox inference
+- [ ] Flexbox inference

-[ ] CSS Grid inference
+- [ ] CSS Grid inference

-[ ] Component tree generation
+- [ ] Component tree generation

-[ ] Region-based OCR
+- [ ] Region-based OCR

-[ ] Visual similarity scoring
+- [ ] Visual similarity scoring

-[ ] Better responsive reconstruction
+- [ ] Improved responsive reconstruction

-PixelCSS 3.0
+3.0

-[ ] Advanced Vision-Language Model
+- [ ] Advanced Vision-Language Model

-[ ] Semantic UI understanding
+- [ ] Semantic UI understanding

-[ ] Multi-pass code generation
+- [ ] Multi-pass code generation

-[ ] Component-level reconstruction
+- [ ] Component-level reconstruction

-[ ] Visual diff system
+- [ ] Visual diff system

-[ ] Screenshot-to-component pipeline
+- [ ] Screenshot-to-component pipeline

 ---

 Development Philosophy

-PixelCSS is built around a simple idea:
+PixelCSS follows a simple principle:

-> Don't just look at the screenshot.
-Analyze it.
+«Don't just look at the screenshot.
+Analyze it.»

-The project intentionally combines deterministic algorithms with AI rather than depending entirely on a generative model.
+Instead of relying entirely on generative AI, the project combines deterministic algorithms with machine learning.

-Traditional Analysis
+Pixel Data
     +
+Image Analysis
+    +
 Computer Vision
     +
 OCR
     +
 Browser ML
     ↓
 PixelCSS

-This makes the project useful as both a practical frontend utility and an experiment in browser-based computer vision.
+    ↓
+HTML + CSS

 ---

 Contributing

-Contributions, ideas and experiments are welcome.
+Contributions and technical experiments are welcome.

-Areas that could benefit from experimentation include:
+Potential areas for improvement include:

-Computer vision
+- Computer vision

-Image processing
+- Image processing

-Browser ML
+- Browser ML

-OCR
+- OCR
+- Layout detection

-CSS generation
+- CSS generation

-UI reconstruction
+- UI reconstruction

-Layout detection

-Frontend tooling
+- Frontend tooling

-If you find a bug or have an idea for improving the reconstruction pipeline, feel free to open an issue or submit a pull request.
+If you find a bug or have an idea that could improve the reconstruction pipeline, feel free to open an issue or submit a pull request.

 ---

 License

-This project is currently released without a specified license.
+This project currently does not specify a license.

-If you plan to make the repository publicly reusable, adding an appropriate open-source license such as MIT is recommended.
+If you want others to freely use, modify, and distribute the project, consider adding an open-source license such as MIT.

 ---